zakiaRezay/Assignement-1/README.md

 # Assignement-1
-The future of digital health in the context of AI and Machin learning
+The future of digital health in the context of AI and Machine learning